 Using a car dryer to dry a car

 Car blowers or car dryers are available from a number of the big car detailing firms.
-These can be used on the inside of the car to blow away dust from hard to reach spots.
-These mini air compressors can also be used to blow water away from all the different hard to reach places around your car.
+These can be used on the inside of the car to blow away dust from hard-to-reach spots.
+These mini air compressors can also be used to blow the water away from all the different hard-to-reach places around your car.

 The slight problem with these is that you need one hand to hold the blower and one hand to hold and spray detailing spray and a third hand the hold the microfiber towel.
-That’s a first world problem I guess.
+That’s a first-world problem I guess.
 Having said that they are super useful both inside and outside the car.
-The are much lighter and smaller than a leaf blower so they can be held in one hand, and are electrical powered.
+The are much lighter and smaller than a leaf blower so they can be held in one hand, and are electrically powered.

 If your car has very light dust, maybe you don’t need to wash it at all.
 Try using the dryer to blow the dust off.

 Water squeegee or water blade.